rozek/node-red-contact-form-examples/README.md

 ### Installation ###

-This feedback mechanism may be used as follows:
+This feedback mechanism may be installed as follows:

 * import [this flow](feedback.json) into your Node-RED instance
 * configure the "email" node, i.e. enter service details and credentials of an email account you may use for sending email messages